$766.46 Million in Sales Expected for FLEETCOR Technologies, Inc. (NYSE:FLT) This Quarter

-According to Zacks, analysts expect that FLEETCOR Technologies will report full-year sales of $2.80 billion for the current financial year, with estimates ranging from $2.79 billion to $2.81 billion.
-For the next fiscal year, analysts expect that the company will post sales of $3.18 billion, with estimates ranging from $3.10 billion to $3.24 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that that provide coverage for FLEETCOR Technologies.
+According to Zacks, analysts expect that FLEETCOR Technologies will report full year sales of $2.80 billion for the current fiscal year, with estimates ranging from $2.79 billion to $2.81 billion.
+For the next year, analysts forecast that the company will report sales of $3.18 billion, with estimates ranging from $3.10 billion to $3.24 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of analysts that follow FLEETCOR Technologies.

-FLEETCOR Technologies (NYSE:FLT) last issued its quarterly earnings results on Wednesday, November 3rd.
-The business services provider reported $3.52 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.32 by $0.20.
-The company had revenue of $755.48 million during the quarter, compared to the consensus estimate of $738.56 million.
-FLEETCOR Technologies had a net margin of 31.12% and a return on equity of 30.48%.
-During the same quarter in the previous year, the firm earned $2.70 earnings per share.
+FLEETCOR Technologies (NYSE:FLT) last released its quarterly earnings data on Wednesday, November 3rd.
+The business services provider reported $3.52 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $3.32 by $0.20.
+The firm had revenue of $755.48 million for the quarter, compared to the consensus estimate of $738.56 million.
+FLEETCOR Technologies had a return on equity of 30.48% and a net margin of 31.12%.
+During the same quarter in the previous year, the business earned $2.70 earnings per share.

-Several hedge funds have recently modified their holdings of FLT.
-Fulton Bank N.A. increased its position in shares of FLEETCOR Technologies by 24.1% during the fourth quarter.
-Fulton Bank N.A. now owns 1,410 shares of the business services provider’s stock valued at $315,000 after purchasing an additional 274 shares during the period.
-Tealwood Asset Management Inc. bought a new stake in shares of FLEETCOR Technologies during the third quarter worth $1,274,000.
-Balyasny Asset Management LLC bought a new stake in FLEETCOR Technologies in the third quarter valued at about $5,948,000.
-Bank of New York Mellon Corp increased its holdings in FLEETCOR Technologies by 2.7% in the third quarter.
-Bank of New York Mellon Corp now owns 674,569 shares of the business services provider’s stock valued at $176,243,000 after purchasing an additional 17,485 shares during the last quarter.
-Finally, Consolidated Planning Corp bought a new stake in FLEETCOR Technologies in the third quarter valued at about $28,000.
-89.91% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently modified their holdings of FLT.
+Wambolt & Associates LLC raised its holdings in FLEETCOR Technologies by 2.7% in the 2nd quarter.
+Wambolt & Associates LLC now owns 1,470 shares of the business services provider’s stock worth $377,000 after acquiring an additional 38 shares during the last quarter.
+Global Retirement Partners LLC raised its holdings in FLEETCOR Technologies by 73.2% in the 3rd quarter.
+Global Retirement Partners LLC now owns 97 shares of the business services provider’s stock worth $25,000 after acquiring an additional 41 shares during the last quarter.
+Profund Advisors LLC raised its holdings in FLEETCOR Technologies by 3.9% in the 2nd quarter.
+Profund Advisors LLC now owns 1,181 shares of the business services provider’s stock worth $303,000 after acquiring an additional 44 shares during the last quarter.
+B. Metzler seel.
+Sohn & Co.
+Holding AG raised its holdings in FLEETCOR Technologies by 0.5% in the 2nd quarter.
+B. Metzler seel.
+Sohn & Co.
+Holding AG now owns 8,861 shares of the business services provider’s stock worth $2,269,000 after acquiring an additional 44 shares during the last quarter.
+Finally, Exchange Traded Concepts LLC raised its holdings in FLEETCOR Technologies by 24.6% in the 3rd quarter.
+Exchange Traded Concepts LLC now owns 223 shares of the business services provider’s stock worth $58,000 after acquiring an additional 44 shares during the last quarter.
+89.91% of the stock is currently owned by hedge funds and other institutional investors.

 FLEETCOR Technologies, Inc engages in the provision of digital payment solutions that enables businesses to control purchases and make payments.
 It operates through the following geographical segments: North America, International, and Brazil.
 The company was founded by William Boatner Reily III and Ronald F.